ukayani/auth0-deploy/README.md

 A module which allows easy convention-based deployment of Auth0 components

+**NOTE**: This tool is not actively maintained anymore.
+A similar tool which is under active development can be found at [Auth0 Deploy CLI](https://github.com/auth0/auth0-deploy-cli/)

 ### Supported Components

 Currently the module supports the following components: